hasl-sensor/integration/README.md

 - deviations: Render deviation section

-- updated: Render the last updated time
+- updated: Render the last updated time section

 - timeleft: Show as SL real time with minutes instead of time

+- adjust_time: Calculate time left adjusted to last update (used in conjunction with timeleft)

+- hide_departed: This can hide already departured

+- language: The texts will be rendered in this language (sv-SE or en-EN)

 - name: If specified it will not render titles per entitiy in the card, but rather have this as the card name.
 If not speficied it will render each sensors name